Prepared by the Walden Dissertation Editors and IRB Staff

 Q: Do I need to include a copy of any consent forms in an appendix?

-Q: Do I need to include a copy of any data use agreements or letters of cooperation in an appendix?
+Q: Do I need to include a copy of any data use agreements, letters of cooperation, or confidentiality agreements in an appendix?

 Q: What IRB information do I need to include in the dissertation or doctoral study, and where does it go?